HieuNguyenVu/scully-personal-website/blog/algo-binary-search.md

 ---
 title: 'Algo-ex:<br>Binary Search and some Attention Points '
-description: 'These are some attention points I got when practicing on leetcode.
-These can help you succeed in the first submit, and the Interviewer doesn't like that.'
+description: "These are some attention points I got when practicing on leetcode.
+These can help you succeed in the first submit, and the Interviewer doesn't like that."
-date_start: '2022/01/01'
+date_start: "2022/01/01"
 date_end: '2022/01/01'
 published: false
 image: 'https://i.imgur.com/K1BOwur.jpg'